 The average cataract patient today is far more active than ever before.
 They demand better performance from their bodies and they require better visual acuity.
 Increasing the body’s performance levels means greater demands on every bodily function including corrected vision (BCVA) after Refractive or Cataract surgery.

-As we age, the physical properties of the organs which provide vision and visual acuity change.
+As we age, vision and visual acuity change.
 During our early twenties our eyesight is the best, offering us better visual acuity better contrast sensitivity and the fewest spherical aberrations we will experience.
 The human visual system includes the natural cornea, the natural crystalline lens and the fovea, located on the retina.
 Since the retina is only a receptor for the visual signal that then is transferred via synopsis through the optic nerve to the brain, it cannot change the amount of positive or negative aberrations added when the light travels through the lenses of the eye.

-We were created with an exterior lens, the cornea, which generally offers positive spherical aberrations and an interior lens, the natural crystalline lens that generally creates negative spherical aberrations.
+Distance vision is primarily the responsibility of the exterior lens, the cornea, which generally offers positive spherical aberrations and an interior lens, the natural crystalline lens that generally creates negative spherical aberrations, and its purpose of primarily for intermediate and near vision.
 When a patient has cataract surgery a perfect “Zero Aberration” lens is normally implanted.